Skip to content

 ]

-This enables all five rules with the severities shown in the table below.
+This enables five rules at the severities shown in the table below.
+The sixth rule (no-write-owned-fields) is opt-in because it’s Drizzle-specific.
 To customize individual rules, spread the config and override:

 import umpire from '@umpire/eslint-plugin'